 This memo documents the operation of the Alto Gateway program.
 You are assumed to be reasonably familiar with Altos.
 Familiarity with Mesa will be very helpful.
 You might also want to read Ed Taft's memo titled "Nova Gateway Operation".
-It is stored on [IVY] < Portola > Gateway Operation.bravo.
+It is stored on [IVY] < Portola > Gateway Operation.press.

-I have avoided any details of the current network topology since it keeps changing so often these days.
+I have avoided any details of the current network topology since it is changing frequently.
 There are two documents that are very helpful when trying to track down network troubles.
 They are [MAXC] < AltoDocs > AltoNetwork.press and [MAXC] < SYSTEM > Pup-Network.txt.
 I suggest that you keep a reasonably up to date copy handy.